Chapter 19: The Tragedy at Ong Thanh 062025

 realized his plans to lay low for a few days while gathering supplies

-was coming unraveled.
+were coming unraveled.
 The Americans were just too close.
 He had no

 choice but to stage an ambush on Allen’s troops and hope for the best.